Karl Artelt

 Karl Artelt (31 December 1890 – 28 September 1981) was a German revolutionary and a leader of the sailors' revolt in Kiel.

 Birth and education

 Karl Artelt was born on 31 December 1890 in the German village of Salbke, at Repkowstr.
-12, which was later suburbanized into Magdeburg, the son of an engine operator called August Artelt and his wife Marie.
+12, which was later suburbanized into Magdeburg, the son of engine operator August Artelt and his wife Marie.
 He attended the eight-classes primary school and thereafter did an apprenticeship with the machine production company R. Wolf in Magdeburg and became a qualified engine fitter.
 There, he worked together with Erich Weinert, later a well-known poet, who taught him the basics of Marxism.

 Party memberships

-In 1908 he became a member of the SPD (Sozialdemokratische Partei Deutschlands) and later joined the USPD (Unhabhänige Sozialdemokratische Partei Deutschlands).
+In 1908 he became a member of the SPD (Sozialdemokratische Partei Deutschlands) and later joined the USPD (Unabhängige Sozialdemokratische Partei Deutschlands).
 In spring 1919 he was one of the founders of the KPD (Kommunistische Partei Deutschlands) in Magdeburg and in 1946 he joined the SED (Sozialistische Einheitspartei Deutschlands).